zensum/franz/README.md

 # franz

-Franz is a library for building Kafka-based workers in Kotlin
+Franz is a library for building Kafka-based workers in Kotlin.

 ```kotlin
 import franz.WorkerBuilder